The New Adventures of Tarzan: Problems

 While in Guatemala in 1933 troubleshooting for RKO, Ashton Dearholt met and fell in love with a young swimmer whom he hired as the serial's lead actress.
 She was named Florence Watson, but he rechristened her Ula Holt.
 He brought her back to Los Angeles with him and installed her in the Dearholt household.
 Dearholt's wife, Florence Gilbert, left with their two children and eventually filed for divorce shortly before the expedition's departure.
-While filming, Edgar Rice Burroughs divorced his wife Emma Hubert and married Florence Gilbert, 30 years his junior, on 4 April 1935, after which they escaped to Hawaii for their honeymoon.
+While filming, Edgar Rice Burroughs divorced his wife Emma Hulbert and married Florence Gilbert, 30 years his junior, on 4 April 1935, after which they escaped to Hawaii for their honeymoon.
 He would write in his personal diary that he had fallen in love with Florence when she accompanied Dearholt to his first meeting with Burroughs in 1929.

 Burroughs decided that he needed immediate money and that Burroughs-Tarzan Enterprises was not going to make it for him after all.
 He reoptioned MGM's contract for a third Weissmuller film and approved the sale of three of Sol Lesser's remaining four options to MGM, who agreed to make a large "authorisation payment" to Burroughs.
 (Sol Lesser had acquired options for five Tarzan productions from a defunct company, the first of which he used to make Tarzan the Fearless in direct competition with MGM's films.)
 MGM paid Lesser $500,000 for his options and paid Burroughs $25–50,000 per film.

 Most modern reference sources allege that MGM campaigned to undermine their new film rival by threatening that theaters showing the Dearholt serial would not be allowed to show the third MGM film when it was released.
 However, no reference to such a campaign can be found in any primary contemporary resources, including Variety, The Film Daily, The Motion Picture Exhibitor or even the New York Times, all of which reviewed the film and covered its filming progress; and modern sources, which have relied heavily on pressbook material and rank assumptions by each other for other aspects of the serial's "history", do not provide any reference source for this allegation.